gvwilson/sensibleadventures/nardica.md

 </em>

-Madi woke to Aunt Naggie banging around in the galley.
+Iffy woke to Aunt Naggie banging around in the galley.
 She lay in her narrow cot for one final precious warm moment before pushing aside the salvaged sleeping bag she used as a cover and pulling on a second layer of clothes.
-That banging was her aunt's way of letting Madi know that Uncle Jack was awake.
+That banging was her aunt's way of letting Iffy know that Uncle Jack was awake.
 If she knew what was good for her, she'd be in the galley doing something useful before he got there.